CNN Poll: 75% of Democratic voters want someone other than Biden in 2024 - KVIA

 A new CNN poll finds 75% of Democratic and Democratic-leaning voters want the party to nominate someone other than President Joe Biden in the 2024 election, a sharp increase from earlier this year.

 The poll comes as Biden’s approval ratings remain low and most Americans are discontented with the state of the country and the economy.
-Inflation remains at record highs and a new report released Tuesday showed consumer confidence slipped for the third straight month.
+Inflation remains high and a new report released Tuesday showed consumer confidence slipped for the third straight month.

 Twenty-four percent of Democratic and Democratic-leaning voters said they want someone else because they don’t think Biden can win in 2024, up from 18% in a poll conducted in January and February.
 Thirty-two percent feel that way because they don’t want Biden to be reelected, up from 16% earlier this year.
 Twenty-five percent said they prefer Biden as the nominee, which is a steep drop from 45% in January/February.